enoki-inc/aither/Onboarding.md

 # Welcome to Aither! :rocket:

-- First things first try scrolling in this window with the J and K keys
+- First things first, try scrolling in this window with the J and K keys
 - You will find your animal inspired seats on the top.
 Try to change the color of your terminal
 - You will find your app launcher to your left

-## User Interface :exploding_head:
+## App Launcher :exploding_head:

 - Firefox is the top app in your sidebar and is the default browser on  Aither
 - VSCode is the second app on the sidebar and is the default IDE on Aither